rahulsarin-developer/JWT-Implementation-And-Authentication/README.md

 JWT Generic Implementation and Authentication on Spring Boot API(s)

 It is a Generic JWT Token Generation API.<br/>
-Either you can generate Token based on Username & Password OR Email & Password<br/>
+Either you can generate Token based on Username & Password / Email & Password<br/>

 Generate Token based on Email & Password or Username & Password:<br/>